owainlewis/oci-kubeadm/README.md

 # Usage

-1. Create 3 (or more) OCI compute instances.
+1. Create 3 (or more) OCI OEL compute instances.
 Ensure that the VCN subnet security list rules are permissive enough (TODO)
 2. Update the hosts.ini file with the IP addresses of your cluster nodes.

 ```